 “Sometimes people miss it or they’re out because it’s December and the holidays,” said Matt Sanborn, Senior Manager, Benefits.
 “I always get emails in January or February, sometimes March, asking ‘Did I miss the reimbursement?’”

 Receipt tracking was a headache for Seres’ administrative team, too.
 The team collected and aggregated employees’ receipt information in an Excel file so employees could be reimbursed on their final paycheck of the year.
-The process also introduced room for manual errors.
-It was challenging for the team to substantiate claims and decipher whether employees qualified for reimbursement depending on their start date.
+The process introduced room for manual errors, and it was challenging for the team to substantiate claims and decipher whether employees qualified for reimbursement depending on their start date.

 “From my point of view and also the employee’s point of view, it’s just super easy and intuitive to use.” - Matt Sanborn, Senior Manager, Benefits